 Intifada (uprising) against Israel occupancy

-- First Intifada: The tension between Israel and Palestine escalated with Israel’s increased settlement in West Bank and Gaza Strip.
-Palestinians living which in the West Bank and the Gaza Strip fomented the riots begun in 1987, known as the first intifada.
+- First Intifada: The tension between Israel and Palestine escalated with Israel’s increased settlement in the West Bank and Gaza Strip.
+Palestinians living in the West Bank and the Gaza Strip fomented the riots begun in 1987, known as the first intifada.

 - Camp David Summit (2000): It aimed to help the two sides finally agree on a settlement, but the talks eventually failed.
 The violence led to the Second Intifada.